-So What Flash Settings and Why?
+So Which Flash Settings to Use and Why?

 We have all had frustration with flash at times, so please don’t feel alone if you are struggling to get the results your after!!
 Using the correct flash settings for your environment is critical to getting a “proper” exposure overall.
 Flash helps freeze your subject, so often you will need to sacrifice the best exposure possible for a sharp shot.
 I’ll explain as we go..

-Besides the obvious, it’s worth mentioning that the flash will not fire under any circumstance!!
-Even if the flash is open and looks ready to go!
+Besides the obvious, it’s worth mentioning that the flash will not fire under any circumstance!
+Even if the flash is open and looks ready to go.

 The purpose of fill flash, as I understand it and apply it to my photography, is this: Theoretically adds a little extra Fill Light into the scene to help soften harsh shadows due to the Sun or other harsh lighting scenarios.
 Great for brightening deep eye sockets or under hat brims for example.

 Real world on the Sony Nex-6 I find this works pretty good, but the shutter speed seems to lock @ 1/60sec or 1/100sec which might cause some issues depending on your exposure goals.
 The flash also fires every time in this mode which is important to note.
 I often prefer natural light, but the results are pretty good when you need flash and want to control the power with flash exposure comp.
 This is also a good option for outside and when hand holding as the shutter speed is high enough to help avoid camera shake and freeze the action.